 Glad you're with us.

-We will be here, then we'll be in Helsinki for the uh summit that goes on between President Trump and of course Vladimir Putin, and we learned today that the president's not so uh nervous about whatever compromising materials Vladimir may have on him because he literally told Angela Merkel that it is stupid in a nicer way that we are paying all this money for NATO,
+And we learned today that the president's not so nervous about whatever compromising materials Vladimir may have on him because he literally told Angela Merkel that it is stupid in a nicer way that we are paying all this money for NATO, the bulk of money, of course, coming from the United States, while she's signing billions and billions and billions of dollars of business deals.

-the bulk of money, of course, coming from the United States, while she's signing billions and billions and billions of dollars of business deals and 70 percent of the lifeblood of Germany's economy is the result of Putin opening the spigot and allowing energy sources to flow to Germany when she doesn't need to be so dependent on the very p people and the very person in the very rogue state that they're so afraid of, which is one of the big reasons we have the NATO alliance to begin with.
+And 70% of the lifeblood of Germany's economy is the result of Putin opening the spigot and allowing energy sources to flow to Germany when she doesn't need to be so dependent on the very people and the very person in the very rogue state that they're so afraid of, which is one of the big reasons we have the NATO alliance to begin with.

-I mean, just plain simple, basic, fundamental common sense.
+I mean, just plain, simple, basic, fundamental common sense.

 We also have the latest on Judge Kavanaugh.